 So, it depends where you go.

-But in general, Thailand is a very cheap country.
+But in general, Thailand is a cheap country.
 For example, you can get a filling meal from a street vendor, like a Pad Thai, for around 40 THB ($1.30).
 A large bottle of beer from a mini-mart costs 50 THB ($1.60).
-You can see how Thailand can be very easy on the wallet.
+So, you can see how Thailand can be very easy on the wallet.

 Is Thailand safe?